chrisminoko/OT.Assessment/Notes.md

 I watched a lot of videos on how to do this here, I did not really know some of the best practices on how to implement it.
 I watched this here : https://www.youtube.com/watch?v=bfVddTJNiAw&t=2827s ,https://www.youtube.com/watch?v=LHYOBHR2Ms4&t=629s, They really helped set up the foundation but none of them did it in way that is dynamic to consume different topics: so I did some googling and with some of my experience with Kafka , I tried implemnting a similar pattern am used too:
 I would have wanted to add retrial but I want to finish before Monday - My upcomming week will be busy.

+## General overview Structure :

+I made a lot of changes, we can discuss if am sucessful , There are design choice I disagree with myself but it works .
+And a